Best Car Insurance Companies In India 2022

 - Cashless Garage Network – Next, you should find out about the network of cashless garages available with the car insurance company.
 Cashless garages are the approved garages of the insurance company where you can get your car repaired on a cashless basis.
 A company with a larger cashless garage network is better as it ensures that you have a higher probability of finding a cashless garage in your city or neighbourhood.

-- Online Comparisons – Online comparisons are the best way to find a car insurance company that best fulfils your insurance needs.
-If you compare car insurance policies by different motor insurers online, you will be able to analyse their coverage level, premium rate as well as the benefits offered.
+- Online Comparisons –If you compare car insurance policies from different motor insurers online, you will be able to analyse their scope of coverage, premium rates as well as the add-on covers.
 The ideal insurance company will provide you with maximum coverage without making you pay an exceptionally high premium price.

 - Customer Reviews – It is always better to check the customer reviews of various motor insurance companies before choosing any one of them.
-Reviews by existing or previous customers will help you get an idea of the kind of insurance experience you are going to have with the company.
 You must choose a car insurance company that has more positive customer reviews than negative ones.

 Factors Affecting Your Car Insurance Premium

-- Risks Related to Car- The model of your car, cubic capacity, fuel type etc. are a few parameters that determine the premium for your car insurance.
-Some care such as commercial cars and SUVs, i.e. Sports Utility Vehicle, often require higher premiums as insurance providers get a large number of claims on these cars.
+- Make, model & Type - The model of your car, cubic capacity, fuel type etc. are a few parameters that determine the car insurance premiums.
+Some cars such as commercial cars and SUVsoften require higher premiums since their maintenance cost is high.
 Usually, diesel cars have a 10-15% higher premium than petrol vehicles.

-- Risks Related to the Location- This is based on the registration area.
-Generally, the premiums are higher if the owner of the car lives in an urban,, densely populated area, or near highways.
-If theft or loss of the vehicle is higher in the area where you reside, then the car insurance premium go up.
+- Geographical Location- This is based on the registration area.
+Generally, the premiums are higher if the owner of the car lives in an urban, densely populated area, or near highways.
+If theft or loss of the vehicle is higher in the area where you reside, then the car insurance premium also goes up.

-- Risks Related to Driver of the Car- The profession and age of the driver are taken into consideration.
+- Age/Profession of the Driver- The profession and age of the driver are taken into consideration.
 In the case of multiple drivers of the car, you have to pay higher premium.

-- Safeguard Your No Claim Bonus (NCB)- If you are a responsible driver, and you haven't filed any claim, then you get the advantage of the No Claim Bonus (NCB).
-If you don't register any auto insurance claim for a year, then your car insurer rewards you with a No Claim Bonus.
-This is the discount that is subtracted from your insurance premium during policy renewal.
-As an option, you can go for NCB.
+- No Claim Bonus (NCB)- If you are a responsible driver, and you haven't filed any claim during the policy term, then you get the advantage of the No Claim Bonus (NCB).
+If you don't register any auto insurance claim for a year, then your car insurer rewards you with a No Claim Bonus at the time of policy renewal.

 Types of Car Insurance Policies In India